-celery.utils.objects.mro_lookup(cls, attr, stop=set([]), monkey_patched=[])

-Return the first node by MRO order that defines an attribute.
+celery.utils.objects.mro_lookup(cls, attr, stop=None, monkey_patched=None) Return the first node by MRO order that defines an attribute.

-- cls (Any) Child class to traverse. - attr (str) Name of attribute to find. - stop (Set [Any]) A set of types that if reached will stop the search. - monkey_patched (Sequence) Use one of the stop classes if the attributes module origin isn't in this list.
+- cls (Any) Child class to traverse.

+- attr (str) Name of attribute to find.

+- stop (Set [Any]) A set of types that if reached will stop the search.

+monkey_patched (Sequence) - Use one of the stop classes if the attributes module origin isn't in this list.
 Used to detect monkey patched attributes.
 Returns The attribute value, or None if not found.

-Return type Any
+Return type Any celery.utils.term

-celery.utils.term